What Is a Photocard in K-Pop? A Beginner's Guide to POCA Culture

 - Community.
 Trading is a social activity — photocard trading threads and meetups are how many fans make fandom friends.

-- POB (Pre-Order Benefit): an exclusive photocard you only get by pre-ordering from a specific retailer.
-The same album can have different POBs per store.
+- POB (Pre-Order Benefit) — an exclusive photocard you only get by pre-ordering from a specific retailer.
+The same album can have a different POB at every store, which is exactly why fans buy the same album from multiple shops.

-- Lucky draw: a paid random-draw event at select stores where each purchase gives one chance at a small pool of exclusive cards.
+- Lucky draw — a paid random-draw event at select stores where each purchase gives one chance at a small pool of exclusive cards, often signed.

 How International Fans Trade Photocards Safely